Ameobea/paper_parser/README.md

 ### Description
 Takes scientific or research papers as input.
 Given a set of keywords or other identiers, it then searches them for sections of interest.
 These areas of interest are then outputted for the user.

-Modules include a pdf reader for pdf-based papers and a web parser for papers located online.
+Modules include a pdf reader for pdf-based papers and may also includea web parser in the future for papers located online.

 ### Process
 Given input pdfs in the input directory, it first splits them into individual pdfs by page.
 Then it converts each of the split pages into text.
 Once they have been split, it then converts them into text and runs the scoring function.
 Once scores have been determined for each of the pages for each of the input documents, it returns a file (results.txt) which contains a report of the pages with the highest scores and thus the highest liklihood of containing useful data.